 Accordingly, they indicate which data the report consists of: complete or sampled.
 If you upload a report based on sampled data, the uploaded data will be incomplete.
 It is currently impossible to switch sources, so all that remains is to keep this in mind.

 However, if you have customized integration and Google Analytics passes on your data, it is completely transferred.
-In cases where detail is extremely important to you, you should set up uploading information, such as Google BigQuery for visualization in Google Data Studio and already build your own reports in it.
+In cases where detail is extremely important to you, you should set up uploading information, such as Google BigQuery for visualization in Google Data Studio (now Looker) and already build your own reports in it.

 - Update Universal Analytics to Google Analytics 4, at least out of curiosity.
 You have a year to get acquainted with the new interface without losing access to the old one.